St. Peter's Square: History

-The open space which lies before the basilica was redesigned by Gian Lorenzo Bernini from 1656 to 1667, under the direction of Pope Alexander VII, as an appropriate forecourt, designed "so that the greatest number of people could see the Pope give his blessing, either from the middle of the façade of the church or from a window in the Vatican Palace".
+The open space which lies before the basilica was redesigned by Gian Lorenzo Bernini from 1667 to 1676, under the direction of Pope Alexander VII, as an appropriate forecourt, designed "so that the greatest number of people could see the Pope give his blessing, either from the middle of the façade of the church or from a window in the Vatican Palace".
 Bernini had been working on the interior of St. Peter's for decades; now he gave order to the space with his renowned colonnades, using a Tuscan order, to avoid competing with the palace-like façade by Carlo Maderno, but he employed it on an unprecedented colossal scale to suit the space and evoke a sense of awe.

 There were many constraints from existing structures (illustration, right).
 The massed accretions of the Vatican Palace crowded the space to the right of the basilica's façade; the structures needed to be masked without obscuring the papal apartments.
 The Vatican obelisk marked a centre, and a granite fountain by Maderno stood to one side: Bernini made the fountain appear to be one of the foci of the ovato tondo embraced by his colonnades.
 In architecture, an "ovato tondo" is an oval shape that is also circular.
 It is often used to create a large, enclosed space with an oval shape.
 In 1675, Bernini eventually matched Maderno's fountain on the other side just five years before his death.
 The trapezoidal shape of the piazza, which creates a heightened perspective for a visitor leaving the basilica and has been praised as a masterstroke of Baroque theater (illustration, below right), is largely a product of site constraints.

-According to the Lateran Treaty the area of St. Peter's Square is subject to the authority of Italian police for crowd control even though it is a part of the Vatican state.
+According to the Lateran Treaty the area of St. Peter's Square up to the foot of the steps leading to the Basilica, is subject to the authority of Italian police for crowd control even though it is a part of the Vatican state; however, Article 3 states that when the Holy See intends to hold particular functions, Italian authorities must withdraw beyond the outer lines of the colonnades.
+This makes St. Peter's Square one of the few places to be, on an ordinary day, subject to the police authority of two countries; i.e. The Vatican Gendarmerie (Vatican police) and the Italian police.